-Bulbs will give you wonderful flowers that you can enjoy in early spring and right through the summer.
-Bulbs are usually very hearty and very easy to grow, and bulbs will grow year after year.
+Use bulbs to ensure continuous flowers throughout the spring and summer.
+Bulbs are one of the easiest plants to grow and are hardy perennials that return each year.
 The types of bulbs you use will determine the time of year your flowers will bloom, giving you the pleasure of blooms from spring to summer, if you plant them right.